xdmushui/partner-center-sdk/develop/subscription-resources.md

 | self               | [Link](utility-resources.md#link) | The self URI.                         |
 | next               | [Link](utility-resources.md#link) | The next page of items.               |
 | previous           | [Link](utility-resources.md#link) | The previous page of items.           |
 |

-## <span id="SubscriptionProvisioningStatus"/><span id="subscriptionprovisioningstatus"/><span id="SUBSCRIPTIONPROVISIONINGSTATUS"/>SubscriptionProvisioningStatus
+## SubscriptionProvisioningStatus

-Provides information about the provisioning status of a subscription.
+The **SubscriptionProvisioningStatus** resource provides information about the provisioning status of a subscription.

 | Property   | Type                                                           | Description                                                          |
 |------------|----------------------------------------------------------------|----------------------------------------------------------------------|